ServiceWorkerContainer: register() method

 }

 There is frequent confusion surrounding the meaning and use of scope.
-Since a service worker can't have a scope broader than its own location, only use the scope option when you need a scope that is narrower than the default.
+A service worker can't have a scope broader than its own location, unless the server specifies a broader maximum scope in a Service-Worker-Allowed header on the service worker script.
+Therefore you should use the scope option when you need a narrower scope than the default.

 The following code, if included in example.com/index.html, at the root of a site, would only apply to resources under example.com/product.